hainesr/ruby-ucf/README.md

 The UCF specification requires that files in the META-INF directory are validated against a schema if they are present.
 If the [nokogiri gem](https://rubygems.org/gems/nokogiri) is available then this library will use it to validate the contents of the `container.xml` and `manifest.xml` files.
 This functionality is not enforced on the user in case they are not using the META-INF directory and so would not need the extra dependency on nokogiri.

+#### Ruby version requirements and nokogiri

+When used on its own the UCF library requires Ruby version >=3.0, however, if you are using nokogiri for schema validation then you need to use Ruby version >=3.1 to satisfy its version constraints.

 ### What this library can not do yet

 The basic requirements of a UCF document are all implemented but there are a number of optional features that are not yet provided.